carlotapg/chocobo-racing/README.md

 - Sets number of players

-- Sets number of races
+- Sets number of circuits

-- Goes to gameScreen when start button is clickeD
+- Goes to gameScreen when start button is clicked

 ###### 4. gameScreen